 The outbreak of Coronavirus disease (COVID-19) has created an unprecedented challenge across the World.
 This respiratory disease, a public health emergency of international concern, has now spread to most of the countries globally, including India, and is being addressed globally, nationally and sub-nationally at all levels.
-The outbreak of Coronavirus disease (COVID-19) has created an unprecedented challenge.

-Since this is a new emerging disease, there is not much evidence around it; government as well as other agencies are trying their best to educate the masses on various aspects of its prevention and management.
-However, the level of awareness among the mass regarding various aspects of its prevention and management is unknown.
+Since this is a new emerging disease, there is not much evidence around it. government as well as other agencies are trying their best to educate the masses on various aspects of its prevention and management.
+However, the level of awareness among the masses regarding various aspects of its prevention and management is unknown.